sixslimemc/affect__legacy1/README.md

 # store the added duration back into affect:data -> this[-1].duplicate.new
 execute store result storage affect:data this[-1].duplicate.new.duration int 1 run scoreboard players get *new_duration -mypack

-# It might make more sense to not trigger the 'end' or 'start' of the effect, since it's just a "continuance".
+# Do not trigger the 'end' or 'start' of the effect, since it's just a "continuation".
 data modify storage affect:data this[-1].duplicate.trigger set value {start:false, end:false}
 ```